What is Confirmation?

 Who is eligible to join the programme?

 Any baptised person from the Parish, who will be in school year 10 or above by the September in which the programme commences are welcome to join the confirmation programme.
 Those who join are known as candidates.
 Any parishioners over the age of 18 who have yet to be confirmed should contact Fr.
-Lee or Deacon Des to explore other options.
+Liam or Deacon Des to explore other options.

 What will it involve?